Rho, Lombardy: Modern era

 In 1511 the Landsknecht, commanded by Matteo Schinner, sacked Rho during their descent in Italy.
 Then the Spanish domination took place and in 1539 King Charles V granted the feud to Visconti family.
 In 1570 a plague epidemic took place in the population, already weakened by the Spanish oppression.

 According to the chronicles of that time, on 24 April 1583 a painting of Pietà cried blood tears, event subsequently recognized as a miracle by the Catholic Church.
 Instead of the chapel where the painting was placed, a Sanctuary to the Lady of Sorrows was built, with the collaboration of several artists among the best of the region.

-During the 17th century plague hit again the zone and in 1663 the inhabitants erected in the current piazza San Vittore a Croce della peste (Cross of the plague), moved beside the parish church in 1928 and moved back to its original place seventy years later.
+During the 17th century plague hit again the zone, and in 1663 the inhabitants erected in the current piazza San Vittore a Croce della peste (Cross of the plague), moved beside the parish church in 1928 and moved back to its original place seventy years later.

 In 1928 a Royal Decree assigned to Rho the town of Passirana, previously part of the comune of Lainate; in 1932 Rho got the official title of Città.

 On 10 October 1956 in the hamlet Terrazzano two drifters abducted about one hundred students and three teachers of the local primary school.
 During the police blitz, which took place after six hours, policemen mistakenly killed Sante Zennaro, who had heroically tried rescuing children negotiating with the kidnapper.

 At the beginning of 21st century, the new exposition centre of Fiera di Milano was built inside an area for the 90% in the territory of Rho and for the remaining part in the township of Pero.
-Inaugurated in 2005, was projected by the architect Massimiliano Fuksas and it is constituted by eight pavilions for a total exposition surface of 345,000 m2 indoors and 60,000 m2 outdoors.
-In a close area took place the Expo 2015.
+Inaugurated in 2005, it was projected by the architect Massimiliano Fuksas and is constituted by eight pavilions for a total exposition surface of 345,000 m2 indoors and 60,000 m2 outdoors.
+In a closeby area took place the Expo 2015.

 Name origin

 One theory derives the name from the Campi Raudi where the Roman consul Caius Marius defeated the Cimbri.
-The name is presumably from the Celtic rhaudes 'field', or raud or rod 'river' (cf. Roddi and Roddino in the Province of Cuneo).
-Another postulates that the city was founded by expatriates from the Greek island of Rhodes.
+The name may be from the Celtic rhaudes 'field', or raud or rod 'river' (cf. Roddi and Roddino in the Province of Cuneo).
+Another theory postulates that the city was founded by expatriates from the Greek island of Rhodes.

 The current name of Rho, with the "h" in the middle, was made official in 1932, but the town has had various other names.
 The first document mentioning Rho, in 846, calls it Vico Raudo, and it consists of a hamlet surrounded by cultivated lands.
 Vico is a group of houses in the country, while Raudo probably comes from the Latin Rhaudum, a rough castle existing there.
 Other names include: Rhode, Rodo, Raude, Raudo, Rhaudum; in 16th-17th century one common version was Aro, then Rò, Rhò and Rho.

-In his Commentari sulle famiglie milanesi, Raffaele Fagnani imagines a Rhodian origin.
-This hypothesis is no longer tenable.
+In his Commentari sulle famiglie milanesi, Raffaele Fagnani said it had a Rhodian origin.